rancher/docs/content/rancher/v2.x/en/tools/monitoring/_index.md

 Imaging that you have deployed a [Redis](https://redis.io/) app/cluster in the namespace `redis-app` of the project `Datacenter`, and you are going to monitor it via [Redis exporter](https://github.com/oliver006/redis_exporter).
 By enabling project monitoring, you only need to configure **Custom Metrics** under **Advanced Options** as depicted in the GIF below, and setting the correct `Container Port`, `Path` and `Protocol`.

 ![AddCustomMetrics]({{< baseurl >}}/img/rancher/add-custom-metrics.gif)

-## Reconfigure Monitoring

-After enabling cluster/project monitoring, you can change your previous settings on **Tools > Monitoring** page and then click **Save**, however, the currently configurable parameter items are limited.

-Fortunately, monitoring is driving by a [Rancher Catalog App]({{< baseurl >}}/rancher/v2.x/en/catalog), so you can reconfigure the monitoring as same as upgrade an app.

->**Warning:** Monitoring app is [a specially designed app](https://github.com/rancher/system-charts/tree/dev/charts/rancher-monitoring), any modification without familiarizing the entire app can lead to irreparable errors.
-The most important thing is that you should never change the *Template Version* of all monitoring apps directly.

-To reconfigure the cluster monitoring, you can browse to the cluster's `system` project and select **Catalog Apps**.
-Edit the **Answers** of `cluster-monitoring` by selecting **Ellipsis (...) > Upgrade**.

-To reconfigure the project monitoring, you can browse to that project and select **Catalog Apps**.
-Find the `project-monitoring` catalog app and select  **Ellipsis (...) > Upgrade**, then edit the **Answers**.